MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 CampaignServiceAdGroupPricingModelCpmRequiresContentMedium

 **Description**
-The cost-per-thousand-impressions (CPM) pricing model is allowed only if the *AdGroup.AdDistribution* element contains "Content".
+The cost-per-thousand-impressions (CPM) pricing model is not supported.

 ***